MicrosoftDocs/sysinternals/sysinternals/downloads/rdcman.md

 Servers names following a pattern can be bulk added to a group.
 There are two pattern classes:

-- Iteration - `{a,b,c}` iterates over the comma-delimeted contents.
+- Iteration - `{a,b,c}` iterates over the comma-delimited contents.
 - Range - `[1-5]` iterates the numerical range.
 Prefix the lower bound with `0`'s to specify the minimum width.

 Examples: